chaymaeBZ/segmentation_image/README.md

 # segmentation d'image

-⚠️ This program is under maintenance please note that this algorithm is not optimal.
+⚠️ This program is under maintenance.

+Please note that this algorithm is not optimal.
 Other versions are coming ...